- EU-U.S Privacy Shield Framework

 Enforcement and Dispute Resolution

-If a Customer’s question or concern cannot be satisfied through this process Data Intensity has further committed to refer unresolved privacy complaints under US-EU Privacy Shield or US Swiss Safe Harbor to an EU Data Protection Authority.
+If a Customer’s question or concern cannot be satisfied through this process Data Intensity has further committed to refer unresolved privacy complaints under EU-US and Swiss-US Privacy Shield requirements to an EU Data Protection Authority or Swiss Federal Data Protection and Information Commissioner (FDPIC).
 Data Intensity is registered with the United Kingdom Information Commissioner’s Office (UK ICO).

 If you do not receive timely acknowledgement of your complaint, or if your complaint is not satisfactorily addressed by Data Intensity, EU individuals may bring a complaint before the UK ICO.
 Information about how to file a complaint before the UK ICO program can be found at: https://ico.org.uk/for-the-public/raising-concerns/.
 Finally, as a last resort and in limited situations, EU individuals may seek redress from the Privacy Shield Panel, a binding arbitration mechanism.

-Data Intensity commits to cooperate with EU data protection authorities (DPAs) and comply with the advice given by such authorities with regard to human resources data transferred from the EU in the context of the employment relationship.
+Data Intensity commits to cooperate with EU data protection authorities (DPAs) and Swiss Federal Data Protection and Information Commissioner (FDPIC) to comply with the advice given by such authorities regarding human resources data transferred from the EU in the context of the employment relationship.

 If a Customer’s question or concern cannot be satisfied through this process and the customer is a resident of the Commonwealth of Massachusetts, the customer should direct complaints to the Consumer Affairs and Business Regulation office, details of which can be found at: http://www.mass.gov/ocabr/